 Although skiing has a reputation as a dangerous sport, research has shown that general skiing injury rates have reduced by 50% over the last fifteen years.
-Even so, it is almost as common for a skier to talk about their most recent injury as it is a roadrunner!
+Even so, Skiing injuries can be particularly nasty when the do occur.
+Here we explain the most common Skiing injuries and how to avoid them.

 Most common skiing injuries

 Medial ligament sprain or MCL injury is a tear of the ligament on the inside of the knee, it is usually a result of direct impact or twisting motion.
 A medial ligament injury is common in contact sports such as football and rugby, as well as martial arts.
 They can also occur in daily life through falls and twists of the knee joint.
 Symptoms of MCL are graded 1, 2 or 3 depend on the severity of the injury.
 Read more on how Medial ligament sprain is graded and how it is treated.

 A clavicle fracture or broken collarbone is a fracture of the clavicle bone which runs along the front of the shoulder to the breastbone or sternum in the middle of the chest.
 The fracture may have happened as a result of a fall onto the shoulder or an outstretched arm.
 Main symptoms include pain on the collarbone which may be severe, also swelling over the area and a bony deformity may be felt.
 Read more on the treatment of clavicle fractures.